2022 Hyundai Palisade Trim Levels, Configurations & Comparisons.

 Standard on the SE are LED accents, LED Daytime Running Lights, and LED headlights.
 It has LED turn-signal indicators embedded into its side mirrors as well.
 All of this advanced lighting makes the SUV look very modern.
 The SEL has the option of getting LED taillights, and it comes with LED interior cabinets lights and welcome lights embedded in the exterior door handles.
 Its door handles are satin chrome instead of being body-colored like the SE's door handles are.

-Other exterior feature that the SEL has are a sunroof and roof rails.
-The sunroof makes the cabin feel more open, and the roof rails can be nice to have when securing cargo to the top of the vehicle.
+The SEL also has a sunroof and roof rails.
+The sunroof opens up the cabin, and roof rails are useful for securing cargo to the vehicle's roof.

 Proximity key entry is a convenient feature included with the SEL, but not the SE.
 It allows drivers to keep their keys securely tucked away.
 The vehicle can sense when the key fob is in close proximity, and when it is, people just have to touch their door handles to unlock them.
-Push button start goes along with proximity key entry.
+The push button start goes along with the proximity key entry.

-In contrast, the SE has a second-row bench seat.
-The positive aspect of having a bench is that it comes with an extra seat in comparison to the configuration with the captain's chairs.
-The SE has a total seating capacity of eight instead of seven.
-It's important to note that the SEL does have the option to get a second-row bench.
+The SE, on the other hand, has a second-row bench seat.
+The advantage of having a bench is that it provides an extra seat when compared to the configuration with captain's chairs.
+The SE has an additional seating capacity of eight rather than seven.
+It's worth noting that the SEL can be ordered with a second-row bench.

 Both trims have an underfloor storage compartment in the back, sliding second-row seats, and a 60/40 split-fold bench in the third row.
 They also both have cloth seats.
 Notably, the SEL offers heated front seats and an eight-way power-adjustable driver's seat with power lumbar support.
 In addition, the SEL has an available heated steering wheel, and regardless of whether it has the heating element, the SEL's steering wheel is wrapped in leather.

 The good news is that the safety package on the SE is already quite advanced.
 It includes various monitoring and mitigation systems that can look out for potential problems, warn drivers about issues, and take action if necessary.
-Blind spot collision-avoidance assist, parking distance warning (reverse), forward collision avoidance-assist with pedestrian detection, lane keeping assist, and smart cruise control are just some of the standard driver-assist technologies integrated into every trim of the Hyundai Palisade.
+Blind spot collision avoidance assists, parking distance warning (reverse), forward collision avoidance assists with pedestrian detection, lane keeping assist, and smart cruise control are just some of the standard driver-assist technologies integrated into every trim of the Hyundai Palisade.

-Compare the 2022 Hyundai Palisade SEL vs Limited Trim Levels.
+Compare the SEL vs Limited Trim Levels.
 What is the difference?

-The SEL's available safety features that were just mentioned in the section above are standard on the Limited.
-Ultrasonic rear occupant alert significantly lowers the chances of a driver forgetting about a child or pet in the back seat.
-Highway driving assist can be used to prevent fatigue on long road trips, and it can do a good job of controlling steering and speed.
+The Limited comes equipped with all of the safety features that are optional for the SEL and were just mentioned in the section above.
+Rear occupant alert with ultrasonic technology significantly reduces the likelihood of a driver forgetting about a child or pet in the back seat.
+Highway driving assist can help drivers stay alert on long drives and is effective at regulating steering and speed.

 The Limited and the lower trims have something called Rear Seat Quiet Mode.
 If those in the back don't want to listen to the same music as the driver, this program can make that adjustment to the speakers.
-The intercom system that was previously mentioned as an available option on the SEL becomes standard at the Limited level.
+The intercom system that was previously mentioned as an available option on the SEL becomes standard at a limited level.

-Compare the 2022 Hyundai Palisade Limited vs Calligraphy Trims.
+Compare the Limited vs Calligraphy Trims.
 What is the difference?

 On its side mirrors, it has puddle lights that welcome the driver as he/she approaches.
 It has premium rear accent lighting as well as a unique front grille, skid plates, and side door garnish.
 It definitely looks like a premium vehicle from any perspective.